Aequivinius/age_mentions/readme.md

 * Again, hypothetical AMs are not annotated. 'like a child' or even 'child' that is not born ('we're thinking about having a second child')

 * baby (if used affectionately, annotated with confidence 1), early postnatal
-* childhood (but not 'I had an awful childhood'), early childhood, older children, child, children, kids (but not 'only child'), kid, little kid
+* childhood (but not 'I had an awful childhood'), early childhood, older children, child, (small) children, kids (but not 'only child'), kid, little kid
 * growing up
 * in my teens, early teen, teenager, pre-teen (watch out for 'teenie bit')
 * juveniles, adolescent, puberty